aosbornee/Flask-With-Vagrant/README.md

 python3 is the software, -m refers to the module, and the module we have chosen to install is flask

-try do pip install requirements.txt
+# try do pip install requirements.txt
+# Add reverse proxy configuration to default file just like the project we've just done
+# Automate all these commands using bash scripts